PierreLaboure/Neurophysics/bruker_pipeline/README.md

 You can also run the deoblique code as a standalone if your data is already in BIDS framework via command : nii2deo.sh bids

 This function will deoblique all images but won't concatenate bold runs.
 Doesn't require python.

+## raw_process.sh :

+Will Convert your raw bruker data to bids with scan extraction and helper cleaning but won't perform the deoblique step

 # Rabies processing